Richard Blanco

 How many books has Richard Blanco written?

 Richard Blanco has written 12 books excluding contributions to anthologies.
-1 book in the Pitt Poetry Series, 9 books in the Poetry Collections, 1 book in the Memoirs, 1 Short Story/Novella.
+1 book in the Pitt Poetry Series, 9 Poetry Collections, 1 book in the Memoirs, 1 Short Story/Novella.